I’m in Fall mode and along with what seems to be a weekly purchase of butternut squash, I added two pomegranates to my grocery cart.

 I’d love to hear from you!
 Have you ever put butternut squash or pomegranate seeds in your salads?

 Please feel free to share your ideas and tips in the comments below:)

-Fall Salad with Butternut Squash and Seeds
+Fall Salad with Butternut Squash and Pomegranate

 - 1 large butternut squash (about 3 pounds), peeled and cut into cubes

 - 2 tbs. balsamic vinegar